 For the audition, each student will be heard in only one performance area.
 Scholarships are linked to specific performance areas, and music majors are accepted in terms of their principal performance area.
 Audition in the area of your greatest strength and interest.

-Accompanists are available for your audition.
+Accompanists are available for vocal auditions.
 The department must receive your request for an accompanist at least two weeks prior to your audition date.
-Instrumentalists may choose to present their audition without accompaniment.
+Instrumentalists generally present their audition without accompaniment.

 For information on financial aid, call Admissions and Financial Aid at 219.464.5015 or (toll free) 888.GO.VALPO and ask to speak with a financial aid counselor.